DestinEcarma/algorithms-and-complexity/midterm/radix-sort/README.md

-# Bucket Sort
+# Radix Sort

-This is my implementation of the Bucket sort algorithm in C.
+This is my implementation of the Radix sort algorithm in C.

 ## Pseudocode